 Traditional IRA cons:

 IRA stands for Individual Retirement Arrangement.
 As the name suggests, traditional IRAs are tax-favored savings plans that are mostly opened and managed by people themselves.
-Almost anyone under the age of 70½ can contribute to a traditional IRA, so an IRA may be appealing if you don’t have access to an employer’s 401(k).
+Almost anyone with taxable income can contribute to a traditional IRA, so an IRA may be appealing if you don’t have access to an employer’s 401(k).

 Many aspects of a traditional IRA are similar to a 401(k), including the way the tax advantages work.
 Your contributions reduce your taxable income, the money grows tax-free until you withdraw it, and there are similar age restrictions for contributions and withdrawals.